The Shepherd who Saved an Army

 The foe was the Almohad who hailed from northern Africa and who already held most of the lower half of the Iberian peninsula.
 They threatened the kingdoms of Spain as they were ever ready to expand their influence and territory as well as to spread the religion of Islam.

 Indeed the threat was considered so great that the rival kings of Spain were willing to work together to push back the enemy.
 The kingdom of Navarre was led by King Sancho VII.
 And, the army of knights and soldiers from Aragon was led by King Peter II.
 King Alfonso II of Portugal was also present.
 Normally, these kings were ever wary of one another's maneuvering, but in this case, they were able to come together for a common cause.
 The appointed leader of the armies, because the battle would take place in his backyard, was King Alfonso VIII of Castile.

 Alfonso also had a score to settle as he had been defeated by the Almohad in 1195 at the Disaster of Alarcos when his army had been badly beaten.
 The Almohad had pushed northward, taken several key cities and moved the Castilians back into Toledo.

 Early Success Followed by Desertion and No Way Forward

-The king responded by taking one of his trusty supporters and beginning a prayer vigil.
+King Alfonso responded by taking one of his trusty supporters in order to begin a prayer vigil.
 They took to his tent and began to beseech the Lord for his help in their hour of need.
 Despite their time in prayer, there seemed to be no reply from Heaven.